Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 ------------

-An instance of fpga_manager is created by xmgmt_main and is used for xclbin image download. fpga_manager requires the full xclbin image before it start programming the FPGA configuration engine via ICAP subdev driver.
+An instance of fpga_manager is created by xmgmt_main and is used for xclbin image download. fpga_manager requires the full xclbin image before it can start programming the FPGA configuration engine via ICAP subdev driver.

 fpga_region
 -----------